AOP-PHP/AOP/doc/Contents/chapter3.md

     {
         aop_joinpoint('id', $params, $params);

-        //could enables the developpers to create join points from nowhere, for log purposes or events
+        //could enables the developers to create join points from nowhere, for log purposes or events
     }